-From the barrios and the ghettos to personal collections, Dime's colorful work bridges the Graffiti and Fine art worlds.
-She has exhibited her work internationally --in galleries, museums, apparel, publications and fashion.
-Some of her collaborations are painted with children, youth, and elders, and are seen in walls in the BayArea and beyond.
+From the barrios and the ghettos to personal collections, and galleries, Dime's colorful work bridges the Graffiti and Fine art worlds.
+She has exhibited her work internationally --in museums, apparel, publications and fashion.
+Many of her collaborations are painted with children, youth, and elders, and are seen in walls in the BayArea and beyond.

 While staying true to Graffiti -her first love, she is dedicated to bring her style-writting to any surface centering joy, love and the fight for social justice.

 Dime, is a founding member of Few and Far Women.
 A member of BSK Bomb Squad Kingz and part of the collective core of EastSide Arts Alliance- where she developed her commitment and love for serving the people.

 She has worked collaboratively with artist and communities from all over the globe using all different mediums- including og print-makers and artist like Emory Douglas, Juan Fuentes, Malaquias Montoya, Rupert Garcia, Jesús Barraza, and Xochitl Nevel Guerrero.

 Dime, is a natural storyteller, that has a passion for using art to heal, and uplift, underserved communities of color!
 You can catch her in a 1973 Chevy Caprice Classic ,alongside her husband, and 2 kids supporting community events, car shows, and giving back to the block!